 - Oregon branded skipper (Salish Sea segregate)

 - Propertius duskywing

 - Valley silverspot

-* Indicates "at-risk" species, meaning the animal is listed as sensitive, threatened, or endangered at the state or federal level.
+* Indicates "at-risk" species, meaning the animal is state listed as sensitive, threatened, or endangered, or is federal listed as threatened or endangered.

 "At-risk" species include animals that are listed as sensitive, threatened, or endangered at the state or federal level.
 The following section highlights at-risk species that rely on westside prairie habitats at some point during their lives.